-A vessel shall not land and a dealer shall not accept more than 150 pounds of weakfish in any one day taken by any type of gear not listed below at any time or by the gear types specified below during the closed season for that gear type.
+A vessel shall not land and a dealer shall not accept more than 100 pounds of weakfish, provided the amount of weakfish landed from any vessel shall not exceed 50 percent, by weight, of the total weight of all species landed and sold in any one day taken by any type of gear not listed below at any time or by the gear types specified below during the closed season for that gear type.
+During the respective open season for the gear types specified below, a vessel shall not possess or land in any one day more than 100 pounds of weakfish.

 Gear Closed Season

 Gill Net May 21 - September 2 & October 20 - October 26

-Pound Net June 7 - June 30 Otter Trawl August 1 - October 12
+Pound Net June 7 - June 30

+Otter Trawl August 1 - October 12